William T. Sanders: Career

 Sanders completed his doctoral dissertation, Tierra y Agua: a Study of Ecological Factors in the Development and Personality of Mesoamerican Civilizations after taking up a post as an assistant professor at the University of Mississippi in 1956, subsequently moving to Penn State University, where he spent the rest of his academic career, three years later and becoming an associate professor in 1962.
 He undertook a survey of Teotihuacan from 1960 to 1964, the results of which were published in the 1965 book The Cultural Ecology of the Teotihuacan Valley.
 He was named a professor in 1966.
 He subsequently shifted his attention southward to Kaminaljuyu in Guatemala, in part due to evidence of links between that Mayan site and Teotihuacan.

+Barbara J. Price and Sanders co-authored Mesoamerica: The Evolution of a Civilization (1968).
+This work used the ecology of Mesoamerica as a way of understanding its cultural development, and Price and Saunders considered that population growth, competition and cooperation were the most influential ecological processes.

 In 1979, The Basin of Mexico: Ecological Processes in the Evolution of a Civilization, a regional analysis synthesising multiple survey results spanning 3000 years which was co-authored by Sanders, was published: due to its bright green cover and influence, it has been nicknamed "The Green Bible".
 During the 1980s and 1990s he co-directed survey work at the Classic Maya site of Copán in Honduras.
 In 1985, he was elected to the National Academy of Sciences.
-Outside of the U.S., he also served as a visiting professor at the Instituto Nacional de Antropología e Historia, the National Autonomous University of Mexico and the National School of Anthropology and History in Mexico.
+Outside of the US, he also served as a visiting professor at the Instituto Nacional de Antropología e Historia, the National Autonomous University of Mexico and the National School of Anthropology and History in Mexico.

 Sanders' approach was influenced by cultural evolutionism, and laid particular stress on cultural ecology, emphasising the relationship between people and their surroundings, and seeking similarities in different cultures in their response to specific environmental conditions.
 As such, he saw the study of settlement patters in a society as key, and bound up the study of ecological and demographic developments.